abhishek-kumar/NNForMLL/README.md

 <dd>The dimensionality of the output space, or the number of labels.</dd>

 <dt>singleLayerC:</dt>
-<dd>If method #2 is being used, then the regularization weight for the component of the model corresponding to method #1 can be specified separately.</dd>
+<dd>Regularization weight for the bottom edges (edges between input layer and hidden layer).
+This argument is optional.
+If not provided, the program will learn using cross validation (this will take ~15x longer to run)</dd>
 </dl>

 4. Documentation